claresudbery/clare-wiki-ably/pages/organising/tools/misc-tools.md

 ### Uploading files to Hubspot

+- We use this to upload our full polished podcast transcripts
+  - We get these from our transcriber - we can't proceed with this step until we have received the final transcript from the transcriber
 - Menu / top strip -> marketing -> files
 - Upload files (top right) - select a file
 - After uploading: middle of screen: All types -> documents